madalinpopa/ubuntu-server-automation/README.md

 ```
 This is an Ansible handler that restarts the Docker service after the configuration changes have been applied.

+A handler is a task that is triggered by other tasks.
+Handlers are only executed once at the end of the play, after all the tasks have been completed.

 4. Update the `site.yml` playbook to include the `docker` role:

 ```yaml